Team America: World Police: Release

-The world premiere of Team America: World Police took place on October 11, 2004 in Hollywood, California.
-The United States premiere was on October 14, 2004 at the Denver Film Festival.
+The world premiere of Team America: World Police took place on October 14, 2004, as the opening day event for the first day of the Denver Film Festival’s Grand Opening celebration.
 Paramount Pictures released the film in the United States on October 15, 2004.

 Home media

 The film was released on DVD and VHS in the United States on May 17, 2005 by Paramount Home Entertainment, available in both R-rated and unrated versions.
 The film was released on Blu-ray Disc on August 1, 2017 in the United States.

+A 2-Disc Blu-ray edition was released on July 25, 2023 by Shout!
+Factory.

+On June 25, 2024, Paramount Home Entertainment released the film for the first time on Ultra HD Blu-ray combined with the Blu-ray release in a "20th Anniversary Limited Edition Release".

 Reception

 Critical response

-On Rotten Tomatoes, Team America: World Police has a 77% approval rating based on 198 reviews and an average score of 7.00/10.
+On Rotten Tomatoes, Team America: World Police has a 77% based on 198 reviews and an average score of 7.00/10.
 The site's consensus states, "Team America will either offend you or leave you in stitches.
 It'll probably do both."
 On Metacritic the film has a score of 64 out of 100 based on reviews from 38 critics, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film a "B" grade on an A+-to-F scale.